Equity Leadership Initiative 2022/2023 cohort members

 “It is an honor to be accepted into the Equity Leadership Initiative.
 I am excited to connect with different leaders across the state and learn from one another.
 Through ELI's mentorship and leadership, I am eager to continue developing my career, and creating a foundation for future generations to learn from," said Florez.

-Lehidy Frias of Providence is a restorative justice practitioner.
-Most recently, they were program coordinator at Brown University’s Center for Students of Color and the Restorative Practices Specialist at the RYSE Center in Richmond, CA. Frias earned a BA in Anthropology and Public Health at Brown University and an MA in Restorative Justice from Vermont Law School.
+Lehidy Frias of Providence is the Director of the Unity Center at Rhode Island College and Director of Restorative Justice RI, LLC.
+Formerly, they worked at Brown University’s Center for Students of Color and the Restorative Practices Specialist at the RYSE Center in Richmond, CA. Frias earned a BA in Anthropology and Public Health at Brown University and an MA in Restorative Justice from Vermont Law School.
 They have an initial mastery completion certification for Restorative Justice through the Youth Restoration Project and are a certified mediator.